dcarolinahdev/rubykoans/README.md

 - method names are internally stored as symbols.

 - respond_to? is a useful method to know when a method is applied to a object.

+## Arrays

+- the operator << can add an element to the end of an array.

+- when an array is accessed with positive index it starts from left to right from zero, otherwise it starts from the right from -1.

+- it may be useful to access the first and last elements of an array with :first and :last methods.

+- you can use the `my_array[a, b]` syntax to print my_array from element "a" (read 2nd observation) to a maximum number of "b" elements if they exist.

+if you try to access from element on index my_array.length, the result is empty, but if you try to access from a higher index, the result is nil.

+- you can create a range (or convert it to an array) with a two points syntax that includes at most the parameter with the second index, or with a three points syntax without including it.

+- you can push and element to last position, and pop it with the methods :push and :pop.

+- :unshift method appends elements passed in as arguments to the front of the original array.
+It is one of the methods in Ruby that changes the original array.

+- :shift method removes the first element of an array and returns the removed element.
+If an array is empty and the shift() method is called on it, the method returns nil.